The World of Molecular Biology

 WoW Award 2026

-At the centre of our exhibition is the 40 m² LED wall — our “Window of Wonder” — where microscopy images can be experienced in their full beauty.
-This year, we are refreshing the display through the WoW Award: EMBL scientists, along with external collaborators, have submitted their best microscopy images for the chance to be featured.
+At the centre of our exhibition is our “Window of Wonder” — a 40 m² LED wall, where fascinating microscopy images can be experienced in their full beauty.
+In the course of this year’s WoW Award, the LED Wall has been refreshed with new visuals: EMBL scientists, along with external collaborators, submitted their most impressive microscopy images for the chance to be featured on the Wall.

 Sommer Wissenschaft